2025–26 BG Tampines Rovers FC season

-The 2025–26 season season will be Tampines Rovers's eighth season in the Singapore Premier League, their 30th consecutive season at the top level of Singapore football and 80th year in existence as a football club.
+The 2025–26 season season is Tampines Rovers's eighth season in the Singapore Premier League, their 30th consecutive season at the top level of Singapore football and 80th year in existence as a football club.
 It is also the club's third season to be known as BG Tampines Rovers as part of a three-year collaboration with Thailand's BG Pathum United, until the end of the 2025–26 season.